silagokth/vesyla/README.md

 - vs-manas: Low level assembler for DRRA-2 ISA
 - vs-alimpsim: Simulator for DRRA-2
 - vs-testcase: Test case infrastructure and build-in test cases for DRRA-2
-- vs-init: Initialization process for DRRA-2 application
+- vs-entry: Entry point for vesyla-suite
 - vs-schedule: Scheduler for DRRA-2 instruction.
-It will be integrated into the future compiler.
+It will be integrated into the future compiler
+- vs-archvis: Visualization of architecture

+## Compile and Install

+- install tool, library and python packages according to requirements.txt
+- run *make_appimage.sh*, and wait it generate the image called "vesyla-suite"
+- copy it to any directory that is in your *PATH* environment.
+- now you can use the *vesyla-suite* command in any working directory.